What are superannuation nonconcessional contributions?

 Superannuation nonconcessional contributions are contributions that have been made –

-Going by the nomenclature NCC, these contributions have, in the past, been referred to as ‘undeducted contributions’: they count towards your non-concessional contributions cap (see more below).
+Now known as NCC, these contributions have previously been referred to as ‘undeducted contributions’.
+They count towards your non-concessional contributions cap (see more below).

 Why make nonconcessional contributions?
 (The benefits of making nonconcessional contributions)